econoalchemist/UpstreamData-DIY-BlackBox/README.md

 ![](assets/box21.jpg)
 ![](assets/box23.jpg)

 Then the (D) pieces of OSB, Dense Shield, and asphalt board were fastened to the top of the "T", using the lumber as the anchor point.
 The (D) piece of OSB should be fastened perpendicular and center with the (C) piece of OSB.
 Once attached, the (D) pieces were glued to the top and some smaller pieces of Dense Shield were added to the under-side of the (D) piece.
-The vent register cutout was taped over with the foil tape to help keep the edges clean and to prevent them from deterriorating over time.
+The vent register cutout was taped over with the foil tape to help keep the edges clean and to prevent them from deteriorating over time.

 ![](assets/box24.jpg)
 ![](assets/box25.jpg)